bnmoch3/blog/_posts/2023-07-25-duckdb-json-wrangling.md

 └─────────┘
 ```

-Seems either there's a lot of empty strings, whitespace or newlines I'm not
+Either there's a lot of empty strings, whitespace or newlines I'm not quite
-quite sure.
+sure.

 Let's get rid of the whitespace (replace with empty strings):